 Tom Fosdick is a software architect with more than 30 years’ industry experience.
 Beginning as a digital electronics research technician Tom has built up expertise at every level, from writing assembler code for embedded devices through to product management, delivery and customer relationships.

-For nearly 20 years Tom has specialised in providing advanced technology to front line Emergency Services both in the UK and internationally.
+For more than 20 years Tom has specialised in providing advanced technology to front line Emergency Services both in the UK and internationally.

 Tom is currently employed by a major international brand as the technical authority for UK control room software development.

 When not sat in front of the computer, Tom is difficult to keep still.

-He can often be found out and about: in the Suffolk countryside on a bike or in “Mina“, his beloved MX-5; at any number of motor sport events; supporting his local pub or in the workshop making “something real, something I can actually touch”.
+He can often be found out and about: in the Suffolk countryside on a bike or in his favourite car, at any number of motor sport events, supporting his local pub or in the workshop making “something real, something I can actually touch”.

 Tom can be found on most social networks…